THUNLP-MT/Brote/README.md

 ~~(Please raise issues regarding the training scripts, or reach out at [this email](mailto:w.ziyue1010@gmail.com).~~

-The training scripts will be available by the end of this week (08 Dec).
+The training scripts will be available soon.

 ### 4. Inference